szabo-tudor/csg-gpu-blogpost/index.md

 Fortunately, this initial problem has a relatively straightforward solution.
-We need to clear the buffer before any data is written to it to eliminate any pre-existing garbage data. xSince the clear shader is simple, I'll show it here in its entirety:
+We need to clear the buffer before any data is written to it to eliminate any pre-existing garbage data.
+Since the clear shader is simple, I'll show it here in its entirety:
 ```glsl
 #version 450 core